RBC Direct Investing is an online brokerage platform for self-directed investors who want to trade stocks, ETFs, and other investment securities.

 RBC Direct Investing Platform and Research Tools

-> RBC Direct Investing is available through a web interface and via a mobile app.
+RBC Direct Investing is available through a web interface and mobile app.

-> You can use the screeners to select securities based on a set criteria and to narrow down your options.
+You can use the screeners to select securities based on set criteria and narrow your options.

-> New investors who are looking to learn the basics of investing can sign up for free investment seminars delivered by RBC reps.
+New investors looking to learn the basics of investing can sign up for free investment seminars delivered by RBC reps.

-> Some other trading tools provides on the platform are:
+Some other trading tools provided on the platform are:

-> Watchlists: Use this to keep an eye on the securities you are interested in.
+Watchlists: Use this to keep an eye on the securities you are interested in.

 Analyze and Rebalance Tool: Find out whether your portfolio is diversified and get suggestions about how to rebalance it.

 Performance Tool: Use this to measure your portfolio’s rate of return against various benchmarks.

 Alert: Set up alerts to monitor prices, events, and announcements.

 Automatic Contributions: You can set up pre-authorized contributions to your investment accounts.